 Is External Funding Really Needed?

-Most of the time, it is preferable to start without external financing as it pushes you to keep your costs low and generate revenues quickly.
+Most of the time, it is preferable to start without external financing as it pushes you to keep your costs low and generate revenues quicker.

-An entrepreneur is faced with a trade-off: Should I spend my time on product development and customer acquisition or should I better raise external financing which helps me to accelerate product development and customer acquisition?
+Entrepreneurs are often faced with this trade-off: Should I spend my time on product development and customer acquisition or should I spend my time raising external financing which helps me to accelerate product development and customer acquisition?

-Please be aware: Financing usually takes 6-12 months, and can also fail.
-But even if it is successful, this does not mean that it will be possible to accelerate product development and customer acquisition.
+Please be aware that financing usually takes 6-12 months and can also fail.
+Even if it is successful, it does not mean you can accelerate product development and customer acquisition immediately.

-For this you have to interview, hire, train and if necessary dismiss employees, implement structures and processes, manage investors, etc. This means: First you are busy with raising money, then you are busy with spending money which keeps you away from product development and customer acquisition.
+To achieve this, you have to interview, hire, train and if necessary dismiss employees, implement structures and processes, manage investors, etc. As a result, first, you are busy with raising money, then you are busy with spending money, which keeps you away from product development and customer acquisition.

 In short, it is often advisable to get as far as possible without external financing and to focus on product development and customer acquisition, i.e. on the actual performance of the company.
-And ultimately, the (paying) customer is always the best investor.
+Ultimately, the (paying) customer is always the best investor.